murtazasmart/stock-market-broker-backend/Readme.md

  - clone the repo
  - go to the root folder of the project
  - run `docker build -t stock-market-broker-backend .` this will build the image
- - to run the image `sudo docker run -p 3000:9000 stock-market-broker-backend`
+ - to run the image `docker run -p 3000:9000 stock-market-broker-backend`
  - browse `http://localhost:3000/api/ping`, `http://localhost:3000/api/views/promise`, `http://localhost:3000/api/views/await`

 ## CI/CD